 Louie Blanck, driver and labourer, married Gertrude Kettler and had a family in Hoboken.
 For more information on Louis, click on the picture of his wife, Gertrude.

-Henry Blanck married Melosine Erxmeyer.
-Melosine and her family immigrated to
+Henry Blanck married Melusine Erxmeyer.
+Melusine and her family immigrated to

 Hoboken in the 1870s.
-For more information on Melosine and the Erxmeyers go to
+For more information on Melusine and the Erxmeyers go to

 The Family of Henry and Dorethe Erxmeyer